 These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assume that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-As at December 31, 2022, the Company had not advanced its exploration and evaluation assets to commercial production and is not able to finance day to day activities through operations.
+As at December 31, 2023, the Company had not advanced its exploration and evaluation assets to commercial production and is not able to finance day to day activities through operations.
 The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations and generate funds there from and/or raise equity capital or borrowings sufficient to meet current and future obligations.
-These conditions give rise to significant doubt about the Company's ability to continue as a going concern.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 When further funds are required, they will be financed through a private placement of common shares or by debt instruments.